Plant Profile – Cardamom

-Divide the rhizomes produced from plants that are at least a year old to create more plants.
+Divide the rhizomes produced from plants at least a year old to create more plants.
 Plants that have become root bound in a container are less likely to flower.
-Bring plants indoors if the temperature is predicted to drop below 45 degrees F.
+Bring cardamom plants indoors if the temperature is predicted to dip below 45 degrees F.

 Cardamom flowers appear at the base of the plant.
 The resulting seed pods are ready to be harvested 30 to 40 days after the plant flowers.
 Harvest the seed pods before they fully ripen and split.
 Check if the seeds have turned from black to white before harvesting all the pods.

 When the seed pods are almost ripe, they should easily pull away from the plant.
 Harvest the lower pods first.
 Wash the harvested seed pods.
 Use a dehydrator to dry them at a temperature lower than 120 degrees F.